-The ITI Academy is a treasure trove of online educational material in implant dentistry with over 750 learning items that are currently available free for you to explore.
+The ITI Academy is a treasure trove of online educational material in implant dentistry with over 750 learning items.
 These learning items are made up of Learning Modules and Congress Lectures to cover the theory and principles as well as Clinical Cases and Videos that show how theory is put into practice.
 Whilst most of these learning items are in English, we also have a growing body of material in the other languages supported by the ITI.
 This wealth of content is fantastic, but it has one drawback: as someone new to the Academy – where do you start?
 Editor-in-Chief Tony Dawson has put together a few tips to help you get the most out of the ITI Academy.

 #1 Test Yourself – Academy Assessments

 Each of the Academy’s Learning Modules has an accompanying Assessment.
 Use these to test the boundaries of your knowledge in implant dentistry.
 If your results indicate that you need to brush up on some things, the relevant Learning Module is where you go next.
 What’s more, Assessments are always free, and you earn Academy Coins for completing them.
 These coins can then be used to purchase items on the Academy.
 The better you score, the more Coins you get!